The Stay Connected Community Grant

 Find out more about Worcestershire County Council’s Public Health Team Stay Connected Community Grant.

-Tackling loneliness, social isolation and health inequalities has been a priority in Worcestershire for several years.
-This has been reinforced in the new Joint Local Health and Wellbeing Strategy (2022-2032), which focuses upon what we all need to be mentally healthy.
+Tackling loneliness and social isolation has been a priority in Worcestershire for several years and is one of ambitions of the Joint Local Health and Wellbeing Strategy (2022-2032), which focuses on what we all need to be mentally healthy.

 Who can apply?